homeworkprod/smfnotify/README.md

 webhook_text_template = "{author} posted to forum: \"{title}\" - <{url}>"
 webhook_url = "http://127.0.0.1:8080/<your-webhook-path>"

+interval_in_seconds = 120
 ```

 To obtain the cookie value, log in to the forum, then use your web
 browser's debugger or an extension to look up the cookie named
 ``SMFCookie10``.

+The interval is optional.
+If it is not set, SMFNotify will only fetch
+and potentially notify about new entries just once, then exit.

 ## Background